Tanmoyphy/FeynDiaDraw/README.md

 python2 fdraw.pyc
 ```

-If Python2 is installed appropriately, this should be compiled, and the QGRAF file should be asked for.
+If Python3 is installed appropriately, this should be compiled, and the QGRAF file should be asked for (The program will automatically check for the installed version of Python3).
 It will return the following interface:
 ```
+Python Version Check:
+Python 3 version is up-to-date.

 Welcome to FeynDiaDraw!
 ----------------------------------FeynDiaDraw-----------------------------------
-Version: 1.0.1
+Version: 1.0.5
 Copyright 2024, tanmoy.pati@niser.ac.in
 --------------------------------------------------------------------------------
 Enter the QGRAF output file in xmld format: